mariyaviswa/User_Management_System/README.md

     <pre>
        * Create Folder
        * Here I provided the jar file, if you want to download the new version, you can download <a href="https://dev.mysql.com/downloads/connector/j/">here.</a>
-       * Move the jar file in this folder
+       * Move the jar file to this folder
     </pre>
-    i) Implement the jar file in you program
+    i) Implement the jar file in your program
     <br>
     <br>
     <pre>